bs6523/CMSC6950_Group_Project/README.md

-# CMSC6950_Group_Project
+# CMSC6950_Group_Project --- Growing Degree Days in Canada

-Growing Degree Days Group project
+The goal of this project is to calculate GDD for some cities in Canada

 Group Members
 1. Name : Sivachandran Bharathi